 tagDiv Cloud Library

-ISSUE: Post byline displays wrong author name for guest or multi-authored posts on category archives/listings.
+ISSUE: Post byline displays wrong author name on guest or multi-authored posts when using a tagDiv Cloud template.

 WORKAROUND: Because of how the tagDiv Cloud Library plugin is coded, there is little we can do.
-So if you want to use both plugins, the only workaround we can think of is to edit the category template you downloaded to make it not display the post byline ( author name).
+It doesn’t follow WordPress standards nor offer any hook.
+So if you want to use both plugins, the only workaround we can think of is to edit the category template you downloaded to make it not display the post byline (author name).
 We know that’s not a solution, but it is the best we can offer.
-We’ve reported this issue to the tagDiv Team, so let’s hope they can help us find a way to make both plugins fully compatible.
+We’ve already reported this issue to the tagDiv Team.
+Let’s hope they agree to provide a way for third-party to make plugins fully compatible with theirs.

 WordPress Popular Posts